Structural excitation for negative pressure

 The fact that a tea or coffee in the pot does not cool for over 12 hours, together with an airtight, mirrored shell, makes the atmospheric negative pressure.
 That's why the thermos flask, designed by James Dewar in 1874, is so popular today.
 Already 0.5 mm are sufficient distance, for the separation of the temperature differences.

 This principle can thus be applied to entire building creations!

 According to this principle, air evacuated sandwich walls long term insulate the difference between cold and hot areas *.

-Nothing is as good as a nothing - so a vacuum.
+Nothing is as good as a wave breaking nothing - so a vacuum.

 Module frames are coated with galvanized sheets (or with glass panes) as panels.
 Sheet inside spread high-gloss aluminum foil is covered with acorrugated board location.